usagov/usagov-2021/README.md

 3. Run `bin/db-update` (or `bin/db-update usagov_other.sql` if the file is not titled `usagov.sql`)

 ## Starting on a new ticket
-When starting new work you may have to reset your databsae to a good starting point and make sure the current Drupal config is reflected in the site.
+When starting new work you may have to reset your database to a good starting point and make sure the current Drupal config is reflected in the site.

 ```
 # Switch to stable starting point